 How to turn a 10$ microscope and a 5$ USB camera into a cool digital microscope in 60 minuets.

+Just remove any screws and plastic cover that is not needed.
 This webcam cost me 5$ - very simple low resolution web cam.

 Place hot-glue over the electronic side of the camera so it won't get damaged.

 Use a cutter or a small knife to remove the insulation (BE VERY CAREFUL - DO NOT CUT YOURSELF!)
 Cut the red and black wires and reveal the ...

 connect a 50 to 330 Ohm resistor to the red wire and the other side to the long LED line .
 Then connect the black wire to the ...

 1. Solder the LED lines , connected and insulate with electric tape.
 Remove the mirro from the bottom and connect a toothpick to the two holes that remain. ...